knpuniversity/symfony-journey/knpu/http-kernel/kernel.controller-and-getarguments.rst

 kernel.controller Event & Controller Arguments
 ==============================================

 Ok guys, what next?
-Hey, let's let's dispatch another event.
+Hey, let's dispatch another event.
 This one is called ``kernel.controller``.
 And like I keep promising, this one is passed a totally different event object called ``FilterControllerEvent``.
 Why would you listen to this event?
 Well, ``FilterControllerEvent`` has a ``getController()``